Azure/cortana-intelligence-tank-level-forecast/Automated Deployment Guide/Post Deployment Instructions.md

 ### Visualize Tank Level Data from Data Warehouse

 The essential goal of this part is to get the tank level forecast of each region and visualize it.
-Power BI can directly connect to an Azure SQL data warehouse as its data source, where the prediction results are stored.
+Power BI can directly connect to an Azure SQL Data Warehouse as its data source, where the prediction results are stored.

 > Notes:
 > 1) In this step, the prerequisite is to download and install the free software [Power BI desktop](https://powerbi.microsoft.com/desktop).
 > 2) We recommend you initiate this process as soon as the solution has deployed, as it will take 2-3 hours to gather enough data points to visualize.

 A single Power BI dashboard can be configured to display:
-- the forecast output from the Azure Machine Learning web service stored in the SQL Data Warehouse,
+- the forecast output from the Azure Machine Learning web service stored in the Azure SQL Data Warehouse,
-- the tank sensor data stored in the SQL Data Warehouse, used as input to the machine learning model, and
+- the tank sensor data stored in the Azure SQL Data Warehouse, used as input to the machine learning model, and
 - the live streaming output of tank sensor data flowing from Azure Stream Analytics.

 ![](Figures/PBI-dashboard.PNG)